Workers Compensation Trials

 - You will wait for your decision - It's highly unusual for an ALJ to render a decision on the day of trial.
 Rather, you will be mailed the decision sometime after the trial, usually within 90 days.
 The final Finding & Award will indicate whether or not your injury was suffered at work and, if it was, the amount of disability and whether you are entitled to future medical care.

 The idea of facing the insurance company directly before a judge - not to mention waiting for months to complete the trial and get a decision - can be overwhelming.
 You may be tempted to accept a settlement that doesn't fully pay for the cost of your injury just to get the process over with.
 We understand how difficult it is to go to trial - but we also know it's sometimes the only way for our clients to get all the benefits they need to move forward.
 That's why we'll stand with you, help you prepare and advocate for you throughout your trial.

 If you've been hurt at work and are embroiled in a dispute with your employer, you need an attorney who will see you through the workers' compensation process - all the way to trial.
-You need is McLaughlin & Sanchez.
+You need Robert A. McLaughlin, APC.
 Contact us today to schedule your free case review.